King of Pentacles

 The upright King of Pentacles represents mastery in wealth and resources.
 You will see a period where you have control of your destiny because of your wealth, or your ability to aid the things you hold in high value.

-For example, someone who wants the best for their young family and sees this card in a reading will not suddenly become a millionaire.
-They will instead find the resources to maintain their young family in relative comfort.
+For example, a seeker wanting the best for their young family will not suddenly become a millionaire, but they will secure the resources to maintain that family in comfort.

 The King of Pentacles suggests that continued success will come from taking a practical route, along with a solid belief in your cause.